secretary-DFs/DF-Documents/Al Things/althing-2018/Althing 2018 Minutes.md

 	* 6 for, 10 against, 5 abstentions, amendment falls
 * Contestants in love island are put under stress and emotional trama, do we really want to send DFs to have this kind of stress?
 * LGBT representaion on love island, we'd be perfect to do this
-* *Amendment*, a significant contribution of the winnings are donated to DFs, Amendment is pasesed
+* *Amendment*, a significant contribution of the winnings are donated to DFs, Amendment is passed
 * Only 18+ DFs can be sent but still includes younger demographoic in the audience
 * Make sure that those who apply are people who want to apply.
 * 10 for, 5 against, 6 absentions, motion passes